Isabelle Kocher: Early life and education

 Isabelle Kocher graduated from the École normale supérieure in Paris in 1987 and Mines ParisTech engineering school.
 She also holds a master's degree in quantum optics and a postgraduate certificate in physics.

 Career

-Career in the public sector
+Public sector

 From 1997 to 1999, Kocher was director of the postal and telecommunication budgets, followed by the defense budget at the French Budget Department.
 Between 1999 and 2002, she worked as industrial affairs advisor at the office of French prime minister Lionel Jospin.

-Career in the private sector
+Private sector

 She joined the Suez company in 2002 and held functional and operational positions.
 She was running its French water operations when it became GDF Suez in 2008.
 Kocher was then elevated to finance director and operations director.

 She was appointed in 2011 as chief financial officer of GDF Suez.
 Between October 2014 and April 2016, she served as deputy CEO and chief operating officer.

 CEO of Engie, 2016–2020

 On 3 May 2016 Kocher was appointed CEO of Engie, replacing Gérard Mestrallet.
 She became the only woman CEO in the CAC 40 index.

-Since assuming her position as CEO, Kocher has clarified and redefined Engie's strategy, and undertook major transformations to position Engie as "a forerunner" and "a major player" on the energy market for the decades to come.